25Ericcheong/go-fundamentals/README.md

 - `Separate your concerns`, decoupling where data goes from how to generate it.
 If a function has too many responsibilities (generating and writing to db or handling HTTP requests and doing domain level logic) then dependency injection is what we need.
 - Code can be reused in different contexts - new dependencies can be used with our function (as long as same interface is used / same dependency is injected)

+### Concurrency

+- Having more than one thing in progress.
+An operation that does not block code in Go will run in a seaprate process called `goroutine`.
+To start a new `goroutine` we turn a function into a `go` statement by putting the keyword `go` in front of the function.

 ## About Tests

 ### Go Hello World